sheniff/Udacity-SWDN-P1-Planner/actionPlan.md

     - [x] Make secure validation (as done in high conversion form course)
     - [x] Add option to reveal password (eye icon) instead of asking the user for repeating the password (that's annoying and so '90s...)
   - Optional bio
-    - [x] Idea: we can show this bio section separated with a horizontal line and only showing one of the fields and make the rest appear when the user focuses on the first one?
-Or under a collapsed courtain (TBD)
-      -> UPDATE: change this "courtained" fields for a button saying "more about you (optional)" and then show the fields if clicked
+    - [x] Idea: Button saying "Full bio (optional)" and then show the fields if clicked

 - Apply usability strategies
   - [x] Clearly indicate mandatory fields (typical asterisk?)